ishan28mkip/OSM2WorldWebGLPrototype/README.md

 * Add ability to enter coordinates from the OSM map.
 * Create a server that automates the downloading of the OSM map, runs the OSM2World script and then renders the map via WebGL for testing purposes.
+* Add a loader gif so make the user aware of the loading.

 ####Version 0.4